pixincreate/PixeneOS/README.md

   fastboot flash avb_custom_key /path/to/avb_pkmd.bin
   ```

-8. **[Optional]** Before locking the bootloader, reboot into Android once to confirm that everything is properly signed.
+8. **[Optional]** Before locking the bootloader, reboot into Android to confirm proper signing.

-  Install the Magisk or KernelSU app and run the following command:
+  Install the Magisk or KernelSU app and run:

   ```shell
   adb shell su -c 'dmesg | grep libfs_avb'
   ```

-  If AVB is working properly, the following message should be printed out:
+  If AVB is working, you should see:

   ```shell
   init: [libfs_avb]Returning avb_handle with status: Success
   ```

-9. Reboot back into fastboot and lock the bootloader.
-This will trigger a data wipe again.
+9. Reboot into fastboot and lock the bootloader.
+This will trigger a data wipe.

   ```shell
   fastboot flashing lock